Last updated on

 Peel and Stick Stone Backsplash

-Pros: comprised of layers of real stone, engineered bonding resin, fiberglass, adhesive base; no grout required; an easy way to add such texture for a backsplash; nice product and has a high quality.
+Pros: comprised of layers of real stone, engineered bonding resin, fiberglass, adhesive base; no grout required; an easy way to add such texture for a backsplash; nice product and high quality.

 Cons: too shiny for the real look.